DamianMehers/XamarinStripe/README.md

 * [Services](XamarinStripe.Forms/Services): These encapsulate discrete functionality such as credit card verification, Product storage (check out the [ProductsDataStoreService](XamarinStripe.Forms/Services/ProductsDataStoreService.cs) for the Emojis that are for sale), and [communication](XamarinStripe.Forms/Services/EphemeralService.cs) with the Heroku based service that we use to not store secrets in the app.

 ## Pull requests welcome!
 I implemented some, but by no means all of the functionality from Stripe's iOS and Android examples.
-For example I didn't do Apple Pay, not did I set up the Settings page.
+For example I didn't do 3D Secure, Apple Pay, not did I set up the Settings page.
 None of these are hard, but I spent a weekend doing this first example and I've run out of time.
 Please don't hesitate to contribute.

 Also, I am not a Stripe expert.
 To be honest I had never used the API before putting this example together, so feel free to let me know if I've made mistakes.